LoginRadius/docs/content/references/sdk/react-native/index.md

      }
 ```

 The above code snippet helps you to get token from Facebook.
-Then, this token can be used to get the LoginRadius access_token which can be used to authenticate user.
+Then, this token can be used to get the LoginRadius access_token, which can be used to authenticate user.

-*   Facebook Configuration for Facebook Native Login
+**Facebook Configuration for Facebook Native Login**

 Create a new Facebook App on the Facebook Developer site.
 You will need to create an Android application and get a Facebook Application ID: [https://developers.facebook.com/](https://developers.facebook.com/)

-#### Android
+##### Android

 *   Create a Development Key Hash